Commands

 Auxillary Manipulation

-operation description parameters required arguments required
+command description parameters required arguments required

 hold remembers a rational or matrix for later, overriding any existing value name of value 1 rational or matrix (stays)